Peter Sturm: Holocaust

 In May 1938, after the Anschluss, Sturm was arrested and sent to the Dachau concentration camp.
 In August, he was transferred to the Buchenwald concentration camp, where he was held in the same barrack with actor Fritz Grünbaum.
 He was registered as an Austrian political prisoner.
 In April 1939, Sturm was released from Buchenwald and allowed to leave Germany.
 He emigrated to Italy, spending three months in Milan.
-Then, he illegally crossed the border into France, settling in Marseilles.
+Then, he illegally crossed the border into France, settling in Marseille.
 After the Second World War broke out in September, he was interned in the Camp des Milles, where he acted in the camp's makeshift theater.
 On 27 June 1941, shortly after France surrendered to Germany, the camp's residents were to be evacuated on a train to Bayonne.
 Sturm managed to escape.
-He lived in Marseilles until August 1942, when he was deported to the Drancy internment camp, from which he was sent to the Auschwitz concentration camp.
+He lived in Marseille until August 1942, when he was deported to the Drancy internment camp, from which he was sent to the Auschwitz concentration camp.
 He was held in the Blechhammer sub-camp, where he was forced to serve as a barber.
 Occasionally, when the guards authorized it, he participated in theater evenings.
 In January 1945, the prisoners were evacuated to Buchenwald in a death march.
 Sturm survived it and wrote an account on the march shortly after arriving in Buchenwald.
 He joined the camp's communist underground organization.
 While in Buchenwald, he was a member of the building detachment headed by Robert Siewert.
 During the Holocaust, his mother was murdered in Auschwitz.
 Buchenwald was liberated on 11 April 1945.